 Concordia University St. Paul: Theme for the 2017-18 Academic Year is Saved by Grace, based on Ephesians 2:8-9.

 Concordia University Wisconsin: Additional details for each event are available, or will be made available, at www.cuw.edu/reformation500.
 All events will take place on Concordia’s campus, 12800 N. Lake Shore Drive, Mequon.
 Events that are open to the public are noted.

 The Michigan District, LCMS Theme

 The Michigan District, LCMS has chosen the theme Here We Stand to celebrate the 500th Anniversary of the Reformation.
-The following are four ways for all LCMS members to get involved:
+The following are some ways for all LCMS members to get involved: